 The programme is a completed value of 90 credits.
-Each 10-credit module will be delivered over 8 weeks with one module being delivered at a time according to the pre-determined programme calendar.
-Each module consists of an estimated Student Workload of 200 hours.
+Each 10-credit module will be delivered over 8 weeks and 5-credit modules delivered over 4 weeks with one module being delivered at a time according to the pre-determined programme calendar.
+Each 10-credit module consists of an estimated student workload of 200 hours, and it is 100 hours for a 5-credit module.
 This consists of online:

 - Self-directed learning, required readings and subject investigation